"Superman Is Us: A Real Conversation About Public School Education," with Research Associate Adriana Villavicencio

 For more information on the Career Academies evaluation, visit the MDRC website.

-Two papers based on the Research Alliance’s ongoing examination of the high school choice process in New York City were presented at the Annual Conference of the Association for Education Finance and Policy in New Orleans (March 14-16).
+Two papers (one examining the high school choice process in New York City and other focusing on the pathway into the City's specialized high schools) were presented at the Annual Conference of the Association for Education Finance and Policy in New Orleans (March 14-16).

-Christine Baker-Smith presented a paper co-authored with Sean Corcoran (NYU), Pathways to the Elite: Application, Admission, and Matriculation to New York City’s Specialized High Schools.
+Christine Baker-Smith presented a working paper co-authored with Sean Corcoran (NYU), Pathways to the Elite: Application, Admission, and Matriculation to New York City’s Specialized High Schools.
 Because of the popularity and high perceived value of attending one of these schools, their admissions practices are highly scrutinized.
 For example, many have argued that the use of a single entrance exam rewards test preparation and inhibits diversity.
-This paper examines the entire pipeline from middle school to matriculation, identifying factors associated with application, admission, and enrollment in these schools.
+The Research Alliance is examining the entire pipeline from middle school to matriculation, identifying factors associated with application, admission, and enrollment in these schools.

 Lori Nathanson presented How Low-Achieving Students Fare in the NYC High School Choice Process, also co-authored with Sean Corcoran.
 The current analysis provides a descriptive profile of the most-preferred schools and placements of the city’s lowest-achieving students, and describes how these schools compare to those chosen and ultimately attended by their higher-achieving peers.